Learning Neural Networks by Neuron Pursuit: Additional Discussion and Results

 where the first inequality is true for all sufficiently small $\delta>0$.

-We next show that for sufficiently small $\delta>0$ and sufficiently small step-size, the gradient descent converges to a stationary point while the loss decreases at each step.
+We next show that for sufficiently small $\delta>0$ and step-size, gradient descent converges to a stationary point while the loss decreases at each step.
 Since under these conditions convergence to the origin is impossible, the iterates must approach the global minimum.

-We first prove some key properties of gradient descent.
-The gradient descent iterates can be written as
+We first prove some key properties of gradient descent iterates written below.

 If $\rvx^\top\rvy>0$, then $v(t)=u(t)$, for all $t\geq 0$.
 This can be shown via induction.
 It is trivially true for $t=0$.
 Suppose it holds for some $t\geq 0$.
 Then,